kawa-kokosowa/staticfuzz/README.md

 http://staticfuzz.com/

 I'll tell you ten memories of anonymous people, from oldest to newest.
-When we make a new memory, I forget the oldest to make room.
+When I make a new memory, I forget the oldest to make room.